zkamvar/workbench-mdf-shell-novice/episodes/02-filedir.md

 the command doesn't change the directory, it changes the shell's idea of what directory we are in.

 Let's say we want to move to the `data` directory we saw above.
 We can use the following series of commands to get there:

 ~~~
-$ cd Desktop
 $ cd data-shell
 $ cd data
 ~~~
 {: .language-bash}

-These commands will move us from our home directory onto our Desktop, then into the `data-shell` directory, then into the `data` directory.
+These commands will move us from our home directory into the `data-shell` directory, then into the `data` directory.
 You will notice that `cd` doesn't print anything.
 This is normal.
 Many shell commands will not output anything to the screen when successfully executed.
-But if we run `pwd` after it, we can see that we are now in `/Users/nelle/Desktop/data-shell/data`.
+But if we run `pwd` after it, we can see that we are now in `/Users/nelle/data-shell/data`.
-If we run `ls` without arguments now, it lists the contents of `/Users/nelle/Desktop/data-shell/data`, because that's where we now are:
+If we run `ls` without arguments now, it lists the contents of `/Users/nelle/data-shell/data`, because that's where we now are:

 ~~~